seelabs/scratch_docs/xls-xchainbridge.md

 In addition, handing fee escalation, failed transactions, and servers falling behind was much more complex.

-Finally, because all the transactions were submitted from the same account (the door account) this presented a challenge for transaction throughput as the XRP ledger limits the number of transactions an account can submit in a single ledger.
+Finally, because all the transactions were submitted from the same account (the door account), this presented a challenge for transaction throughput as the XRP ledger limits the number of transactions an account can submit in a single ledger.